 This policy establishes the requirements of Rogers and its Affiliates (in this Schedule Rogers and its Affiliates are together called “Rogers”) for, and sets out Supplier’s obligations in relation to, labour, social, environmental and ethical compliance.
-Rogers Supplier Code of Conduct is designed to promote safe and fair working conditions and the responsible management of social, ethical and environmental issues within Rogers’ supply chain.
-Recognised standards such as the Universal Declaration of Human Rights (UDHR), Social Accountability International (SAI) and the Ethical Trading Initiative (ETI), as well as recognised management systems such as The Occupational Health and Safety Assessment Series 18001 (OHSAS 18001), International Organisation for Standardisation (ISO 14001), the Eco Management and Audit System (EMAS) and International Labour Organisation (ILO) Guidelines on Occupational Safety and Health were used as references in preparing the Rogers Supplier Code of Conduct.
+Rogers’ Supplier Code of Conduct is designed to promote safe and fair working conditions and the responsible management of social, ethical and environmental issues within Rogers’ supply chain.
+Recognized standards such as the Universal Declaration of Human Rights (UDHR), Social Accountability International (SAI) and the Ethical Trading Initiative (ETI), as well as recognized management systems such as The Occupational Health and Safety Assessment Series 18001 (OHSAS 18001), International Organization for Standardization for Environmental Management (ISO 14001), the Eco Management and Audit System (EMAS) and International Labour Organization (ILO) Guidelines on Occupational Safety and Health were used as references in preparing Rogers’ Supplier Code of Conduct.

-Rogers may Audit Supplier and its sub-contractors in accordance with the provisions relating to Audit in the Agreement.
-Audits will be conducted by an Auditor, and may include the assistance of an industry representative, or relevant non-governmental organisation.
+Rogers may Audit Supplier and its subcontractors in accordance with the provisions relating to Audit in this Agreement.
+Audits will be conducted by an Auditor, and may include the assistance of an industry representative, or relevant non-governmental organization.

-Supplier, including its personnel and sub-contractors, is obligated to report any instances of behaviour which contradict the requirements of this Schedule in confidence using the Rogers STAR Hotline details as found below (which may be amended at Rogers’ discretion).
-Supplier shall promote these Rogers STAR Hotline details from time to time and have them readily available within Supplier’s organisation and to any sub-contractors working on behalf of Supplier for Rogers.
+Supplier, including its personnel and subcontractors, is obligated to report any instances of behaviour which contradict the requirements of this Schedule in confidence using the Rogers STAR Hotline at www.rogersstarhotline.com.
+Supplier shall promote the Rogers STAR Hotline from time to time to Supplier Representatives and subcontractors working on behalf of Supplier for Rogers.

 The following is the policy of Rogers:

-(i) Supplier hereby agrees to the Rogers Supplier Code of Conduct as a condition of conducting business with Rogers and entering into the Agreement and shall make all reasonable efforts to promote the Rogers Supplier Code of Conduct to its personnel and sub-contractors.
+(i) Supplier hereby agrees to Rogers’ Supplier Code of Conduct as a condition of conducting business with Rogers and entering into this Agreement and shall make all reasonable efforts to promote Rogers’ Supplier Code of Conduct to its Supplier Representatives and subcontractors.

-(ii) Failure to adhere to the Rogers Supplier Code of Conduct may result in the termination of the Agreement and/or legal action.
+(ii) Failure to adhere to Rogers’ Supplier Code of Conduct may result in the termination of this Agreement and/or legal action.

 Suppliers are committed to uphold the human rights of workers, and to